Answered! Jump to accepted answer.

 According to the lesson 'Forming inverted questions with names, things and emphasis', you can't use inversion with nouns (for example, 'Vient Sophie?'); you need to add a pronoun ('Sophie vient-elle?').
 But here in the examples we see 'Comment vont tes enfants?' and 'Comment va Paul?'.
 Why isn't it 'Comment tes enfants vont?' or 'Comment tes enfants vont-ils?'
 Is this a peculiarity of this particular expression, or are there other cases where inversion can be used with nouns with no pronoun?

-This relates to:Expressing how you are with aller (greetings) -
+This question relates to:French lesson "Expressing how you are with aller (greetings)"

 10 April 2018

 "Comment vont tes enfants?" and "Tes enfants comment vont-ils?" are both correct.

 The reason you cannot say, e.g., "Vont tes enfants?" is because there is no interrogative pronoun as, e.g., comment, quand, etc.